anseki/readline-sync/README.md

 **Type:** boolean
 **Default:** `true`

-readlineSync supports a history expansion feature that is similar to the history expansion in shell.
+readlineSync supports a history expansion feature that is similar to that of the shell.
 If `false` is specified, disable this feature.
-*It keeps the previous input only.* That is, only `!!`, `!-1`, `!!:p` and `!-1:p` like bash or zsh etc. are supported.
+*It keeps a previous input only.* That is, only `!!`, `!-1`, `!!:p` and `!-1:p` like bash or zsh etc. are supported.

-* `!!` or `!-1`: Return the previous input.
+* `!!` or `!-1`: Return a previous input.
-* `!!:p` or `!-1:p`: Display the previous input but do not return it, and wait for reinput.
+* `!!:p` or `!-1:p`: Display a previous input but do not return it, and wait for reinput.

 For example: